1up-lab/OneupUploaderBundle/Resources/doc/configuration_reference.md

 Configuration Reference
 =======================

-All available configuration options are listed below with their default values.
+All available configuration options along with their default values are listed below.

 ``` yaml
 oneup_uploader: